7h30ry/writeups/CSEANCTF24/crypto/mybox.md

     print(f'Encrypted flag: {e_flag.hex()}')
 ```

-From looking at this we can tell two things:
+From looking at this we can tell this:
 - It generates a random key which is in the range of a byte
 - It seeds random with the current time and shuffles a list of value which contains integers from 0 to 256
+- For every character in the flag variable it does some substitution on it